 Stoney also provides ICHEC's National GPU Service with 24 of the compute nodes reserved for GPGPU computing.
 These nodes have two NVIDIA Tesla M2090 cards installed, with each card providing 512 GPU cores, 6GB of local GDDR5 memory and a theoretical peak double-precision performance of 665GFlops.

-In addtion to the compute nodes a set of service, administrative and storage nodes provide user login, batch scheduling, management, the Lustre filesystems, etc.
+In addition to the compute nodes a set of service, administrative and storage nodes provide user login, batch scheduling, management, the Lustre filesystems, etc.

 Stoney is cooled by high-efficiency cool cabinet doors provided by Bull.
 These doors are mounted directly to the rear of the racks and maximise energy efficiency by providing chilled water heat exchange close to the source.